waste-of-kindergarten/xpython37-v0.1/python/Doc/library/platform.rst

    .. note::

-      On macOS (and perhaps other platforms), executable files may be universal files containing multiple architectures.
+      On Mac OS X (and perhaps other platforms), executable files may be universal files containing multiple architectures.

       To get at the "64-bitness" of the current interpreter, it is more